 PCV Meaning – The term PCV is often referred to as the Pneumococcal vaccination.
-Pneumococcal vaccine is used to prevent the infections caused by pneumococcal bacteria.
+The pneumococcal vaccine is used to prevent infections caused by pneumococcal bacteria.

 Pneumococcal disease is caused by Streptococcus pneumoniae bacteria.
 This bacteria is also known as Pneumococcus bacteria.

 PCV Stands for “Pneumococcal vaccination” they are widely known as PCV – 13 and PPSV – 23 vaccines.
 There is also a Blood test named “PCV” which refers to – “Packed Cell volume”.
 Please note that the same term extracts dissimilar meanings at two different places.
 Learn more, if you are confused about it – What is packed cell volume or what is PCV in blood test here.

 Why is Pneumococcal vaccine / PCV / PPSV important?

 If the Pneumococcal vaccine or PCV vaccine is taken on time it helps to prevent you or your child from all kinds of infections caused by pneumococcal disease.
 Pneumococcus bacteria causes a variety of infections which can range from – Packed Cell Volume.

 - Sinus infection

 Since these infections are caused by bacteria and germs and some medical experts consider them – Invasive.
 Invasive diseases are usually contemplated very deadly as they invade the sensitive parts of the body and cause death in some cases.

 Pneumococcal vaccine / PCV / PPSV plays a very important role to protect you from these kinds of illnesses or infections.